 In short, Delay is just a trailing echo or repeat of your guitar signal.
 It repeats whatever you play, and lets you pick the rhythm, for example: 1/4 notes, dotted 8th notes, or 16th notes etc. You set the tempo of the song via a tap tempo footswitch.
 You become a percussive force in your band.

 “Worship Guitar” is a niche or style of guitar playing.
 Many churches have a Praise & Worship Team that leads the congregation in songs, almost like a live concert.
 There are usually two to three guitarists in any one team.
 (Along with Bass, Drums, Keyboard/Synth, Vocals, etc.)

-What is the best electric guitar for worship?
+What is the best electric guitar for worship music?